Friends of MM trip to Kenya - Kenya

 Our International Development Projects are trips which look for committed and enthusiastic people who want to go on an adventure but undertake a worthy project whilst there, so you leave the country better than when you arrived.

 It is possible to extend trips by one week, two weeks or even longer.
 Generally the community action team need about 3 or 4 weeks to complete the work depending on the building technique used so if you have more time available please do let us know.
-All trips aim to complete a project so this means that the work will commence before the start date of the trip, it is during this time that you will be able to extend your time building at the schools/projects.
+Not all trips will be completing a project, you may be putting in the foundations, or building walls of a school or even plastering, painting and putting in the windows, doors, etc.

 There is also plenty of opportunities to stay on for longer in Kenya and extend your time either by climbing Mt Kenya, or Kilimanjaro in neighbouring Tanzania, or you could go on a safari or visit some of the other Moving Mountains projects and get involved volunteering at our orphanage in Western Kenya, the Rescue Centre for Street Children in Embu or with our Black Cats Sports Programmes across Kenya.

 The core dates cover a two week period, which starts with your arrival in Nairobi and a rest, briefing and sightseeing day.
 We then travel by road to the project site where we set up camp.
-The next week is spent implementing the project and camping with the kids whose lives are directly affected by the project that you will be working on with them.
-After a closing ceremony we'll head off on overland safari before returning to Nairobi at the end of the two weeks for an evening meal celebration.
+The next week is spent camping on site and implementing the project.
+After a closing ceremony we'll head off on overland safari before returning to Nairobi at the end of the two weeks..